sergiooncode/lodgify-challenge/README.md

 no schema field at all, so any such claim is ungrounded whatever the model wrote).
 They need no API call, so they re-score a frozen run for nothing.

+**The generator writes plain text, not a JSON tool call.** That is deliberate and it costs something.
+Constrained decoding would guarantee the four sections, and the format check would then score 1.00 by construction — measuring the decoder, not the copy.
+Keeping the sections as a thing the model can get wrong is what lets `required_sections` and `preamble_leakage` catch anything at all, and both
+did: v0 scores 0.94 and 0.88 on them.
+In production you would probably take the guarantee and delete the checks; here the checks are the point.

 **Shape, not plausibility.** `bedrooms: -2` and a review score of 7.4 out of 5 parse without complaint.
 Absurd values must reach the scorers to be measured; a schema that repaired them would move the failure from a reported metric to an